-The Regional Diagnostic Virology Services (RDVS) is a major component of AVC Diagnostic Services at the Atlantic Veterinary College.
-It was established and opened for service in 1988, two years after the Atlantic Veterinary College started.
-Prior to this, the diagnostic virology services for the Atlantic Region were being done by Agriculture and AgriFood Canada in Sackville, New Brunswick using traditional virology test, e.g. virus isolation.
-It has to be emphasized that the RDVS at AVC was developed and established through the financial support of the veterinary laboratories and agriculture department of the four Atlantic Provinces (New Brunswick, Newfoundland, Nova Scotia and Prince Edward Island) through grant and a fee for service arrangement until 2013 (25 years).
-The provincial laboratories remain strong clients of RDVS at AVC utilizing another agreement since 2013.
+Regional Diagnostic Virology Services (RDVS) is a major component of AVC Diagnostic Services at the Atlantic Veterinary College.
+It was opened for service in 1988, two years after the Atlantic Veterinary College was established.
+Prior to this, the diagnostic virology testing for the Atlantic Region was performed by Agriculture and AgriFood Canada in Sackville, New Brunswick where traditional virology techniques such as virus isolation were used.
+The RDVS laboratory at AVC was developed and established through the financial support of the veterinary laboratories and agriculture department of the four Atlantic Provinces (New Brunswick, Newfoundland, Nova Scotia and Prince Edward Island) through grant and a fee for service arrangement until 2013.

 Requirements for Sample Submission